bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 definitely make creating and maintaining webpages and web applications easier.

-The next reading, we\'ll explore developer tools in more detail.
+The next reading, we&apos;ll explore developer tools in more detail.

 # Browser-specific CSS

-One of the frustrations you\'re likely to run into will be compatibility issues that occur when rendering your CSS files on different browsers.
+One of the frustrations you&apos;re likely to run into will be compatibility issues that occur when rendering your CSS files on different browsers.

 Well, you can use code and specialized websites to sort out these